jqyarbrough/playground/   test_cases.md

 Steps: 1. click "back to home" expected results: we should successfuly go back to the website home page after completing our checkout by using the "back to home" button.

+Restful API Testing:
 File "getname.spec.cy.js"
-description: retrival of booking information.
+Description: retrival of booking information.
 The name John failed.
 Came to the conclusion it was an API response error (check file for more details)

 File "getonename.spc.cy.js"
-description: retrival of booking information.
+Description: Retrival of booking information.
 Only one name this time, Michael.
 The test was successful.

 File "healthCheck.spec.cy.js"
-description: checking the health of the website to make sure it exists and is running property.
+Description: Checking the health of the website to make sure it exists and is running property.
 The test was successful.

 File "getbooking.spec.cy.js"
+Description: Retrieving the booking for a specific ID (#403).
+The test was successful.

+File "deletebooking.spec.cy.js"
+Description: Creating token required for deleting a booking (#403). used "let token" so the cookie would not expire.
+The test was successful.